 Jeffrey W. Hornung is a political scientist at the nonprofit, nonpartisan RAND Corporation.

-This commentary originally appeared on Japan Times on June 20, 2018.
+This commentary originally appeared on The Japan Times on June 20, 2018.
 Commentary gives RAND researchers a platform to convey insights based on their professional expertise and often on their peer-reviewed research and analysis.